Ashikawa-P/JPEZ/README.md

 In practice, learners can:

 - filter out all words where a given kanji is **not** pronounced in a user-selected way
-- select exactly one reading per kanji and obtain a subset of words whose pronunciation is then locally *deterministic* for that learner
+- select one reading per kanji and obtain a subset of words whose pronunciation is then locally *deterministic* for that learner
+- selecting another pronunciation for a Kanji (e.g. after learning all words from the last list) will add all the words in which this pronunciation is applied

 The idea: if every kanji in your active vocabulary has only one active reading, the resulting words become easier to read, recall and internalize.